EmmaSteinman/cs372/project/project2.md

 Up to now, all of the code you have run under Pintos has been part of the operating system kernel.
 This means, for example, that all the test code from the last assignment ran as part of the kernel, with full access to privileged parts of the system.
 Once we start running user programs on top of the operating system, this is no longer true.
 This project deals with the consequences.

 We allow more than one process to run at a time.
-Each process has one thread (multithreaded processes are not supported).
+Each process has exactly one thread (multithreaded processes are not supported).
 User programs are written under the illusion that they have the entire machine.
 This means that when you load and run multiple processes at a time, you must manage memory, scheduling, and other state correctly to maintain this illusion.

 In the previous project, we compiled our test code directly into your kernel, so we had to require certain specific function interfaces within the kernel.
 From now on, we will test your operating system by running user programs.
 This gives you much greater freedom.
 You must make sure that the user program interface meets the specifications described here, but given that constraint you are free to restructure or rewrite kernel code however you wish.